-Serve as a Council Delegate
+Serve as a Council Delegate or Alternate

-At the Annual Meeting, the members shall:
+At the Annual Meeting, members:

 - Elect officers, directors at large, members of the Board Development Committee, and—every three years—the delegates and alternates to attend the national convention.

-proposed amendments to the bylaws;
+- Consider any proposed amendments to the bylaws.

-key issues affecting the council and the Movement and
+- Provide input on key issues affecting the council and the Movement.

 - Consider any other business appropriate to come before the corporation in accordance with the process established by the board of directors.